isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 **Selection Criteria**:
 Applicants should preferably

-1.  have participated in Oratorical/Public Speaking/Debating competitions at the Zonal or National level.
+1.	have participated in English/Chinese/Malay Language Oratorical/Public Speaking/Debating competitions at the Zonal or National level.

-For EL applicants, we are looking for:

-1.  avid readers who are passionate about exploring the English Language
-2.  confident communicators of the English language
-3.  students who display a strong interest in interacting with people
+2.	be a member of the English/Chinese/Malay Language Oratorical/Debate/Speech and Drama/Cultural society within or outside school.

+**Selection Process** <br>
-**Selection Process**: Shortlisted applicants
+Shortlisted applicants

-*   will be invited for a performance trial and interview carried out in-person at Mayflower Secondary School from 5th&nbsp;July to 31st&nbsp;August
+*	will be invited for a performance trial and interview carried out in-person at Mayflower Secondary School from **4th July to 31st August**.
 *	will be notified in advance of the date and time of their trial and interview
-*   should be suitably attired for physical activity and arrange for loan and/or bring their own equipment where possible.

 -----